 And then the eureka moment strikes!
 You have the perfect idea for a contraption that stops you from getting soaked when washing a spoon.
 Or a muffler for the vacuum to stop scaring the dog, or a device that lets you actually play musical notes when you start playing air guitar.

 But it’s the next crucial thought that kills the dream, “But, I can’t build any of those things.”

-A straightforward contract manufacturing definition is where a maker or designer goes into an arrangement or, if done properly for legal protection, a formal agreement with another company who can manufacture their products, parts, components, or subassemblies, which the maker or designer will use to complete manufacturing their product while they can continue to handle the sales process.
+A straightforward contract manufacturing definition is where a maker or designer goes into an arrangement or, if done properly for legal protection, a formal agreement with another company who can manufacture their components or products, which the maker or designer will use to complete manufacturing their product while they can continue to handle the sales process.

-First things first, you’re probably wondering what’s the difference between outsourcing and contract manufacturing?
+You’re probably wondering, what’s the difference between outsource manufacturing and contract manufacturing?

 The short answer: The difference is very subtle.